5 Tips for Managing Social Media for BusinessAnita Kirkbride

 If blogging is your nemesis, contact some other local bloggers to see if they would like to share posts.
-I have shared posts from Blue Boat Social Marketing, Daley Progress and Bate Media.
-Each of them has great content relevant to my audience and I like to promote other complementary local businesses.
+I have shared posts from Daley Progress because she has great content relevant to my audience and I like to promote other complementary local businesses.

 It’s OK to Take a Day Off

-Post to Facebook and LinkedIn twice a day.
+Aim to post to Facebook and LinkedIn daily.
 Tweet eight to ten times a day.
-Update Foursquare, TripAdvisor and Yelp profiles regularly.
+Pin to Pinterest 15-30 times a day!
 Blog once a week.
 Don’t forget about the monthly e-newsletter.
-What’s that new one called… Pinterest?
 And for goodness’ sake update your website content.
 WHEW.
 That’s a lot of work.
 Yes, consistency is important in maintaining your social media presence.
-Nobody is interested in a website that hasn’t been touched since 2009 or a Facebook Timeline that still has last season’s cover photo up, but it’s OK to take a day off.
+Nobody is interested in a website that hasn’t been touched since 2009 or a Facebook Business Page that still has last season’s cover photo up, but it’s OK to take a day off.
 Don’t get your pixels in a pout if you miss out on your scheduled social media time for a day…or two.
 We’ll forgive you.
 Honest.